jarpy/lambkin/README.md

 dependencies.
 They will be installed into your function's virtualenv by `lambkin make`.

-For now, Node.js functions just get a Makefile at `some-function/Makefile`.
+For now, Node.js functions just get a Makefile.
 Nicer, more Node-ish dependency management is planned for the future.